redhat-developer/devspaces/test/codeready-test-e2e/README.md

 Substitute `CHE_OAUTH_GITHUB_CLIENTID` and `CHE_OAUTH_GITHUB_CLIENTSECRET` properties in `che.env` with `Client ID` and `Client Secret` taken from newly created [OAuth application](https://github.com/settings/developers).

-#### 2. Configure selenium tests
+#### 2. Configure End-To-End tests
 In case of running GitHub-related tests (which are run by default) you need to define GitHub test users credentials.
-Set `CHE_LOCAL_CONF_DIR` environment variable and point to the folder where selenium tests configuration will be stored.
+Set `CHE_LOCAL_CONF_DIR` environment variable and point to the folder where end-to-end tests configuration will be stored.
 Then create file with `.properties` extension in that folder with the following content:
 ```
 # GitHub account credentials